Porto to Braga: The Perfect Day Trip Itinerary

 If you happen to plan a longer trip to Braga, you will need to check for places to stay in.
-Braga is not a big city, but it sure does offer some good deals when it comes to staying in.
+Braga is not a big city, but it sure does offer some good deals and hotels when it comes to staying in.

 Below, I have gathered all of the best offers depending on your budget:

 Braga is perfect for a day trip and usually, a day in the city is pretty enough to explore all its landmarks.
 However, if you plan to stay more or simply explore the surrounding area, check the day trips below: